Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

 Switches are the heart of your keyboard.
 Picking the right one’s like choosing the perfect coffee roast for your morning grind.

-We’ll briefly cover tactile, linear, and clicky switches to find what fits your coding sessions best:
+I’ll briefly cover tactile, linear, and clicky switches to find what fits your coding sessions best:

 For most programmers, tactile or linear switches are the go-to.
 Tactile switches give that sweet feedback for accuracy, while linears keep things smooth and fast during long hackathons.